 Graduate ambassadors have the opportunity to give back to Wayne State University by participating in Graduate School events, webinars, and other virtual and in-person meetings with prospective graduate students.
 The graduate ambassador program pays a tuition scholarship of $500 in fall and in winter semesters.
-The deadline for applications is July 14, 2017.

-Meet the 2016-2017 graduate ambassadors
+Meet the 2017-2018 graduate ambassadors

 Yuliya Harris is currently completing her master's degree in public administration in the College of Liberal Arts and Sciences.
 As a long-time Wayne State Warrior, she completed her undergraduate degree in slavic studies with a minor in political science and then continued to work for the university in international programs.
 She is currently the vice president of Pi Alpha Alpha Honors Public Administration Society.
 Off campus, Yuliya has been an active volunteer with Alternatives for Girls since 2015.
 Yuliya is one of the 2018 American Society for Public Administration (ASPA) Founders' Fellows.